adioshun/gitBook_DeepDrive/paper2017-vanet-3d.md

 - We merge the key features of rich texture descriptions of objects
 	- from 2D images,
 	- depth
-	- distance between objects provided by 3D point cloud and awareness of hidden vehicles from BSMs’ 3D information.
+	- distance between objects provided by 3D point cloud
+	- awareness of hidden vehicles from BSMs’ 3D information.